Michael John LaChiusa: Biography

 During the 1999–2000 season, two of LaChiusa's large-scale musicals premiered on Broadway: Marie Christine and The Wild Party.
-Marie Christine, a retelling of the Medea myth set in 19th-century Louisiana, starred Audra McDonald and attracted controversy due to its grim subject matter and demanding score—The New York Times reported that "even the formidable and classically trained McDonald could sing it only six times a week, rather than the standard eight."
+Marie Christine, a retelling of the Medea myth set in 19th-century Louisiana, starred Audra McDonald and attracted controversy due to its grim subject matter and demanding score —The New York Times reported that "even the formidable and classically trained McDonald could sing it only six times a week, rather than the standard eight."
 Marie Christine closed after 42 performances; LaChiusa later said that the show "in my mind should have been performed for three performances....
 Only three.
 It's huge, and it's intensely difficult".
 The Wild Party was based on the 1928 poem of the same name by Joseph Moncure March and starred Toni Collette, Mandy Patinkin, and Eartha Kitt.
-The Wild Party struggled commercially; after receiving seven Tony nominations but failing to win a single one, producers closed the show.
+The Wild Party struggled commercially; after it received seven Tony nominations but failed to win a single award, the producers closed the show.
 For both Marie Christine and The Wild Party, LaChiusa received Tony nominations for Best Book of a Musical and Best Original Score.

 In 2003, Little Fish, an uncharacteristically cheerful one-act musical for LaChiusa, based on two short stories by Deborah Eisenberg, premiered Off-Broadway.
 The show's failure sent LaChiusa into a funk; he recalled, "I went, 'My God, they don't want the hard stuff and more challenging material here in this city from me.
 They don't want something nice and fun, either.
 What am I supposed to do?'"

 In August 2005, LaChiusa published an article in Opera News that disparaged several successful, upbeat Broadway musicals of the 2000s, among them The Producers and Hairspray, which LaChiusa dubbed a "faux-musical".
 He continued, "Instead of choreography, there is dancing.
 Instead of crafted songwriting, there is tune-positioning.
 Faux-musicals are mechanical; they have to be.
 For expectations to be met, there can be no room for risk, derring-do or innovation."
 The article caused a great deal of controversy and provoked shocked responses from several of LaChiusa's colleagues, who saw it as an attack.